Digital Policy Hub

 Digital Policy Hub Visiting Fellow

-Ambika Opal is a visiting fellow at the Digital Policy Hub and is currently working as a manager with Nunavut Tunngavik Incorporated to develop the Nunavut Data Strategy and support other data governance initiatives.
+Ambika Opal is a former visiting fellow at the Digital Policy Hub and is currently working as a manager with Nunavut Tunngavik Incorporated to develop the Nunavut Data Strategy and support other data governance initiatives.
 Ambika holds a bachelor’s degree in systems design engineering and a master’s degree in global governance and specializes in the intersection of technology and policy, including renewable energy, climate change and data.

 • Mahatab Headshot